contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 # Introduction

-APISpark provides a tool that allows you to extract the web API definition of your Restlet application and import it in APISpark to provide documentation and tooling.
+The Restlet Framework provides a tool that extracts the web API definition of your Restlet (or Jax-rs) application and imports it in APISpark to provide documentation and tooling such as generation of client kits, etc.

-With this tool, you will be able to create a new APISpark cell from your Restlet Application and edit it within APISpark.
+With this tool, you will be able to create a new APISpark cell and edit it within APISpark.
 By running the tool again, you will be able to synchronize web API changes initiated from your API's code.

-For this tutorial, we provide you with a Restlet sample API description that will allow you to test the Descriptor feature.
-The API provided contains companies and contacts.
-It is fully operational: it can be invoked and you can add new contacts and companies.
+For this tutorial, we provide you with a Restlet sample API in order to test the Descriptor feature.
+This fully operational API handles companies and contacts: it can be invoked to add, read, update and delete contacts and companies.

 # Requirements